outtalent-team/culture/our_people.md

+This document presents the list of things we want all employees at Outtalent to value.
+We would like most of our clients to be very close to our own values too.

-This list resembles the general list of Outtalent values but it breaks down the subjects into more details and add some people-focused specifics.
+This list resembles the general list of Outtalent values but it breaks down those values into more details and adds more people-focused values.

-This list is meant to be used in hiring and team management.
+It is meant to be used in hiring, team management and other processes.

 # 1. Truthfulness